bannmannutt/music/README.md

 # extra info

-.mmpz files are for lmms, .sequence files are for onlinesequencer files are only for the sequences, and do not contain the instruments used in the songs.
+.mmpz files are for lmms, .sequence files are for onlinesequencer.

+files are only for the sequences, and do not contain the instruments used in the songs.